 Agencies can decide whether or not to create a merit list or pool from a selection process.
-The availability of merit lists and pools provides flexibility for the recruiting agency and other Australian Public Service (APS) agencies to select candidates from them to fill future vacancies quickly, and reduce the need to undertake multiple recruitment processes.
-Candidates also benefit as they have an increased opportunity to be offered employment in the APS, within the 18 month term of the merit list or pool, without having to undergo another recruitment process.
+The availability of merit lists and pools provides flexibility for the recruiting agency and other Australian Public Service (APS) agencies to select candidates to fill future vacancies quickly, and reduces the need to undertake multiple recruitment processes.
+Candidates also benefit as they have an increased opportunity to be offered employment in the APS (within the 18 month term of the merit list or pool) without having to undergo another recruitment process.

 When considering whether to create a merit list or a merit pool, agencies may consider factors such as the number of current and future roles to be filled, or whether the skills sought are in high or frequent demand within the agency and across the APS.
 For example, creating a merit pool may be beneficial when undertaking a bulk recruitment process due to the large number of candidates and the possible range of roles.

-The assessment of candidates’ relative suitability to perform the relevant duties for a vacancy must be the primary consideration in making an employment decision in accordance with section 10A of the Public Service Act 1999.
+The assessment of candidates’ relative suitability to perform the relevant duties for a vacancy must be the primary consideration in making an employment decision in accordance with section 10A of the Public Service Act 1999 (PS Act).
 If candidates are otherwise equal on merit, secondary considerations are taken into account.
 Further information on primary and secondary considerations is on the APS Merit Principle page.